-BMC today announced the signing of a definitive agreement to purchase Compuware, a Thoma Bravo company and a leading provider of mainframe application development, delivery, and support solutions.
+BMC, a KKR portfolio company and a global leader in IT solutions for the digital enterprise, today announced the signing of a definitive agreement to purchase Compuware, a Thoma Bravo company and a leading provider of mainframe application development, delivery, and support solutions.

 The transaction builds on BMC's track record of investing in growth, and is expected to be completed in the coming months subject to customary closing conditions.
 Financial terms of the transaction were not disclosed.